Overview

 How will Crohn’s affect me over time?

-Recurrence is twice as likely in smokers compared to those who do not smoke.
-Medicines including antibiotics and immunosuppressants may help to reduce the chance of recurrence and doctors will decide based on the individual risks of a particular patient.
+Recurrence is twice as likely in smokers.
+Medicines including antibiotics and immunosuppressants may help to reduce the chance of recurrence.
+Doctors can prescribe these based on the individual’s risk.

-Overall, Crohn’s disease does not have a significant effect on the chances of becoming pregnant or carrying a baby.
-Risks include inflammation or infection in the pelvis or surgery to this area which can affect the ovaries, fallopian tubes or uterus reducing fertility, but this is rare.
-The commonly used drugs in Crohn’s disease are safe during pregnancy, however methotrexate must not be taken when considering a pregnancy.
-Other medicines such as sulfasalazine are known to reduce male fertility, but this is reversible when the medicine is no longer taken.
-It is always best to talk to your specialist if you have Crohn’s disease and are planning a pregnancy or are already pregnant.
+Crohn’s disease does not significantly affect the chances of becoming pregnant.
+However, fertility can be affected in people designated female at birth by being underweight or malnourished.
+Plus, inflammation in the pelvis can occasionally affect fertility.
+Most medications for Crohn’s disease are safe during pregnancy, but methotrexate should be avoided.
+Other medications such as sulfasalazine can temporarily reduce male fertility.
+This is reversible when the medicine is no longer taken.
+Alterations to absorption in the gut means that Crohn’s disease can change the effectiveness of the oral contraceptive pill.
+It is always best to consult your doctor if you have Crohn’s disease and are planning a pregnancy or are already pregnant.

 Treatment